travis-ci/docs-travis-ci-com/user/customizing-the-build.md

   fast_finish: true
 ```

-Now, a build result will be determined as soon as all the required jobs finish, based on these results, while the rest of the `allow_failures` jobs continue to run.
+Now, the build result will be determined as soon as all the required jobs finish, based on these results, while the rest of the `allow_failures` jobs continue to run.

 ## Implementing Complex Build Steps